pengwynn/transparency-data/README.md

      config.api_key = 'YOUR_KEY_HERE'
     end

+Optionally, you can set `TransparencyData.api_domain` if you don't want to hit the production API at `transparencydata.com`.

 ## Usage

 See the official [API docs](http://transparencydata.com/api/) for all parameters you can send in, and the [schema docs](http://transparencydata.com/docs/) for what you get back: